karkidivya/DermaDetector/README.md

 ### Mobile Applications
   #Android App
-Our CNN model will be loaded into the mobile phone to make local predictions.
+Our CNN model is loaded into the mobile phone to make local predictions.
 Advantages: The image then will be send to the backend server and processed, after that the result of the prediction is sent back to mobile along with the some skin care recommendations.
 For now, both the mobile phone and the laptop containg the Flask server has to be connected in the same Wi-Fi network in order to send_request and receive_response from mobile UI and backend respectively.

 ## Project Schedule

 | Activity                           | Days | Status | Progress |